-Dual baselines have been adopted for Early Retirement programs in CT where they have been released.
-Additionally, the CT PSD utilizes slightly reduced measure lives for retrofit projects for certain measures (listed in Section 3.4.1).
 Based on our best practice research, evaluators recommend eliminating this practice in most cases and moving to the use of dual baselines for all retrofit measures as noted above.
+The exception would be where a robust AML exists or can be created.
+This would generally be the result of an evaluation study on a specific measure life.
 There may be scenarios when a dual baseline is technically not appropriate.
 If a case exists where the lost opportunity baseline is equal in efficiency to the retirement savings baseline, then a dual baseline approach is not warranted.
+For example, if a rooftop unit is replaced while still functioning, and meets the criteria for early replacement, but has an efficiency that is equal to the code value that would apply during the second period baseline, then a dual baseline calculation is not required.
 In these instances, documentation should be provided to demonstrate these efficiencies and the support the approach taken.
 It is important to note that this approach will significantly reduce the use of a market event type designation of retrofit.
 Additionally, AMLs may be appropriate, if an AML is determined with rigorous and defensible methods and the value is determined to be appropriate through review by evaluators, then AMLs may be used in place of a true dual baseline.